-Apple doesn't provide authoring tools, but software like Adobe's Premiere or Macromedia Director are able to produce Quicktime content, generally by the mean of a plugin.
-Recent releases of Quicktime are able to support the MPEG 4 format.
+Apple doesn't provide authoring tools, but software like Adobe's Premiere or Macromedia Director are able to produce QuickTime content, generally by the mean of a plug-in.
+Apple's QuickTime-related products (QuickTime Pro, QuickTime MPEG-2 Playback and QuickTime Broadcaster) are not literally authoring tools, but provide however a few creating, encoding and editing functionalities.

+Recent releases of QuickTime are able to support the MPEG-4 format.